Heartbroken: What Does Neuroimaging Show About Your Pain?

-Research over the past decade has begun to clarify what’s going on in your brain when love is strong and then again when a relationship ends and you feel like you just can’t let go.
+Research over the past decade has begun to clarify what’s going on in a brain when love is strong and then again when a relationship ends.

 When your heart-throb is enhancing your life